tt-geometry of filtered modules

-This defines a tensor structure on $\FMd(R)$.
-It is clear that the internal hom on $\seq{R}$ restricts to a bifunctor on $\FMd(R)$, and it follows formally from \cref{fmod-reflective} that this bifunctor is the internal hom on~$\FMd(R)$.
+for any $a,b\in\seq$.} It is clear that the internal hom on $\seq{R}$ restricts to a bifunctor on $\FMd(R)$, and it follows formally from \cref{fmod-reflective} that this bifunctor is the internal hom on~$\FMd(R)$.

 Although we will in the sequel only use the implication (1)$\Rightarrow$(2) of the following result, it is satisfying to see these notions match up as they do in $\Md(R)$.
-Recall that an object $a$ in a category with filtered colimits is called \emph{compact} if $\hom(a,-)$ commutes with these filtered colimits. \begin{lem} For a filtered $R$-module $a\in\FMd(R)$ the following are equivalent: \begin{enumerate} \item $a$ is split finite projective. \item $a$ is rigid (or strongly dualizable). \item $a$ is compact and projective. \end{enumerate} \end{lem} \begin{proof} Since $\sigma:\GMd(R)\to\FMd(R)$ is a tensor functor it preserves rigid objects.
+Recall that an object $a$ in a category with filtered colimits is called \emph{finitely presented} if $\hom(a,-)$ commutes with these filtered colimits. \begin{lem} For a filtered $R$-module $a\in\FMd(R)$ the following are equivalent: \begin{enumerate} \item $a$ is split finite projective. \item $a$ is rigid (or strongly dualizable). \item $a$ is finitely presented and projective. \end{enumerate} \end{lem} \begin{proof} Since $\sigma:\GMd(R)\to\FMd(R)$ is a tensor functor it preserves rigid objects.
 This shows the implication (1)$\Rightarrow$(2).

-For (2)$\Rightarrow$(3) notice that the unit $R(0)$ is both compact and projective.
+For (2)$\Rightarrow$(3) notice that the unit $R(0)$ is both finitely presented and projective.
 The latter is clear, and the former is true as filtered colimits are computed in $\seq{R}$.
 The implication is now obtained from the identification

 together with the fact that the tensor product preserves filtered colimits and strict epimorphisms.